AD-SDL/brooks_xpeel_module_ros/README.md

 A repository for Brooks XPeel, including user manuals and remote control interfaces.

-This package guides a user to remotely control and receive feedback from the XPeel.
+This package guides a user to install python and ROS2 packages that remotely controls and receives feedback from the XPeel.

-Peeler is the main object responsible for removing seals off of microplates

 ## ROS2 Launch

 ### Peeler Client